geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_propagation_in_free_space.rst

 Wave Propagation in Free Space
 ==============================

-In this section, we look at getting the second-order differential equations from Maxwell's equations.
-We first do the analysis in time-domain and then use Fourier transforms to get the frequency-domain counterparts.
+In this section, we combine the first-order partial :ref:`differential equations <differential_equations_time>` into second-order equations for :math:`\mathbf{e}` or :math:`\mathbf{h}` and show how EM fields propagate in homogenous media.
+The plane wave solutions have propogation and attenuating components and the relative balance of these is determined by the complex wave number.
+When electrical conductivity :math:`\sigma` is zero, the electromagnetic waves propagate without attenuation.
+When :math:`\sigma` is large, as it is with most earth rocks, the EM waves are diffusive and attenuate rapidly within one or two wavelengths.
+In many problems, the wave propagation portion of the equation (or effectively, the displacement current), can be neglected and quasi-static Maxwell's equations can be solved.
+The following content parallels that offered in many EM resources :cite:`ward1988,griffiths1999,stratton1941`.
+We first generate the second-order differential equations in the time-domain and then use Fourier transforms to get the frequency-domain counterparts.

 Wave equations in time-domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We begin with :ref:`Faraday <faraday>` and :ref:`Ampere-Maxwell <ampere_maxwell>` equations:
+We begin with :ref:`Faraday <faraday>` and :ref:`Ampere-Maxwell <ampere_maxwell>` equations in the time-domain:

 .. include:: ../../../equation_bank/faraday_time.rst

 .. include:: ../../../equation_bank/ampere_maxwell_time.rst

-and the the three constitutive relations:
+and the three constitutive relations:

 .. include:: ../../../equation_bank/ohms_law_time.rst